chbtt/adventofcode-2020/day18/README.md

 _What do you get if you add up the results of evaluating the homework problems using these new rules?_

 Your puzzle answer was `328920644404583`.

-Both parts of this puzzle are complete!
-They provide two gold stars: \*\*

-At this point, you should [return to your Advent calendar](https://adventofcode.com/2020) and try another puzzle.

-If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2020/day/18/input).

-You can also this puzzle.